holderekt/information-retrieval/README.md

-# information-retrieval
+# Information Retrieval Algorithms
 Information Retrieval Algorithms.
 Simple program made to test all the knowledge gathered during the course "Information Retrieval Methods".
-The main goal of this project is to index all fileDocuments and books of my university courses and give the best result on a given query.
-The project is and will remain a **work in progress**.
+The main goal of this project is to index all file, documents and books of my university courses and give the best result on a given query.
+The project is and will remain a **work in progress** that I will finish in my free time.

 The program indexes files using a **reverse index**, the words are weighted using **TF-IDF** (the query